mostafahelmy1259/EG-CERT-2025/Hunting the Timestomper_ A Digital Forensics Journey.md

-# Hunting the Timestomper: A Digital Forensics Journey
+# TimeStomp EG-CERT 2025 CTF

 It was late Friday night when the notification popped up on my screen.
 A new CTF challenge had just dropped, and with only 109 solves so far, I knew this was my chance to climb up the leaderboard.
 The challenge, simply titled "TimeStamp," caught my attention immediately.